 Price says that her work in inpatient care at a hospital in Massachusetts shaped her career path.
 As a psychology fellow at the hospital, Price provided therapy to teens and young adults who exhibited a variety of severe mental health problems, including suicidal thoughts and post-traumatic stress disorder.
 She quickly became the go-to therapist for transgender clients and later co-wrote a policy that improved care for transgender youth who needed to be admitted into the hospital.

 When she started her fellowship, she says, transgender clients were placed in group meetings based on their sex assigned at birth and given hospital bracelets inscribed with their former name.
+But she helped to change that.
 “I would have to frequently advocate for what I felt were basic human rights being denied to clients,” says Price.
 “I got so frustrated, but with the help of my close colleague—an expert in gender-affirming healthcare—and supportive hospital leadership, we worked together to put together a policy to change the rules on the unit.”